Chertsey, Quebec: Foundation

 The first official census in 1851 counted 413 inhabitants.
 The population grew rapidly: 919 in 1861, 1970 in 1871.
 The first concern was to improve the roads, as the settlement was very scattered (the canton was 10 square miles) and as everyone had to maintain their own stretch of road, coordination was difficult.
 Little by little, the area became organised and transformed.
 The forest was cleared, and the inhabitants, who were initially very dependent on the forestry industry, gradually experienced relative prosperity thanks to agriculture and livestock farming until around 1900.

 In 1856, when the municipality of Chertsey was officially founded, municipal administration was a novelty in Canada.
 The main difficulty was finding citizens who were educated enough to manage a municipality.
 For some fifteen years, the municipal council was very unstable, with one councillor succeeding another every year, and we were content with maintaining the roads.
 In March 1863, the first major vote was held to provide $500 in assistance to certain families affected by famine (poor harvest in 1862).
 In 1873, the better-organised council decided to maintain the main roads in winter.
 In 1890, the first council house was built.

 A new presbytery was built in 1867 and a new church in 1869.
 A.H.
 Coutu, the parish priest at the time, was a builder who continued the work of parish priest Paré.
 He developed his parish and opened a road to Saint-Donat, which he founded with his brothers.
 With the growing prosperity of the parish, the church was completed.
 On 14 January 1897, the architect Dostaler from Joliette completed the work and a grand celebration was held, as reported in La Presse on 19 January 1897: "The church of Chertsey, with its remarkable altar, the dimensions of its nave, the rich sculptures of its pulpit and the imposing majesty of its pilasters, can rightly be counted among the most beautiful in the Laurentians."
 Since 2013, the church has been transformed into a cultural centre while retaining its religious vocation: ‘La Belle Église’.

 Lac-Paré

-The biggest modification to Chertsey happened in 1949 when the Lac-Paré sector split to became its own separate municipality.
-Lac-Paré existed for about 40 years until Lac-Paré and Chertsey merged, in 1991, to create the current municipality.
+In 1949, the Lac-Paré sector split off to became its own separate parish municipality.
+Lac-Paré existed for about 40 years until the Parish Municipality of Lac-Paré and the Township Municipality of Chertsey merged, in 1991, to create the current municipality.